nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

     * **Transmission Buffer**: it is the RLC SDU queue.
       When the AM RLC entity receives a SDU in the TransmitPdcpPdu service primitive from the upper PDCP entity, it enqueues it in the Transmission Buffer.
-We put a limit on the RLC buffer size and just silently drop SDUs when the buffer is full.
+We put a limit on the RLC buffer size and the LteRlc TxDrop trace source is called when a drop due to a full buffer occurs.

     * **Transmitted PDUs Buffer**: it is the queue of transmitted RLC PDUs for which an ACK/NACK has not been received yet.
 When the AM RLC entity sends a PDU to the MAC